Aliuken/JobVacanciesApp_Java17/README.md

 * Its variables are configured in the file [docker-compose-app/.env](https://github.com/Aliuken/JobVacanciesApp_Java17/blob/main/build-context/docker-compose-app/.env).
 * **../../src/main/resources/db_dumps** contains the database dump file: **mysql-dump.sql**.
 * **/AppData_Java17/JobVacanciesApp** is the folder that has the **curriculums**, **company logos** and **log files** used in the application.
-* **healthcheck** and **service_healthy** are used to check when the **mysql-dump.sql** file was executed, to start the Spring Boot application after that (through the file [docker-compose-app/Dockerfile](https://github.com/Aliuken/JobVacanciesApp_Java17/blob/main/build-context/docker-compose-app/Dockerfile) that reads the jar files inside the **build-context/lib** folder).
+* **healthcheck** and **service_healthy** are used to check when the **mysql-dump.sql** file was executed, to start the Spring Boot app after that.
+* The Spring Boot app is started through the file [docker-compose-app/Dockerfile](https://github.com/Aliuken/JobVacanciesApp_Java17/blob/main/build-context/docker-compose-app/Dockerfile), that reads the jar files inside the **build-context/lib** folder.
 * **internal-net-app** is used to communicate the Spring Boot application with the database.
 * **external-net-app** is used to communicate the Spring Boot application with the end user.

-> [!NOTE]
-> The file **docker-compose-app/Dockerfile** is used in **docker-compose-app/docker-compose.yaml**.
-However, the files [Dockerfile-start.sh](https://github.com/Aliuken/JobVacanciesApp_Java17/blob/main/build-context/Dockerfile-start.sh) and [.dockerignore](https://github.com/Aliuken/JobVacanciesApp_Java17/blob/main/build-context/.dockerignore) are never used.
-They would only be used if the first one is executed manually.

 ### 5.2.
 Explanation of the docker-compose.yaml for the Elastic Stack